Faces behind the Places: Armwood High School

 Throughout her remarkable life, Armwood advocated education as a pathway to success, particularly for African-Americans and women.
 She passed the Florida State Uniform Teachers Exam in 1902, at age 12.
 It was the beginning of a long career in education and related fields that culminated with the Hillsborough County School Board naming a high school in her memory.

 About Armwood High School

 Armwood High School is on U.S. Highway 92 in Seffner, near where the Armwood family homesteaded in the 1870s.
-Opened in August 1984, the school has about 2,200 students.
-Its Collegiate Academy allows students also to earn AA degrees from Hillsborough Community College.
+Opened in August 1984, the school has over 2,100 students.
+Its Collegiate Academy allows students also to earn AA degrees from Hillsborough Community College and has won the coveted Magnet School of Excellence multiple times.
 Armwood is known for its athletics, including an acclaimed football program.
 The school's mascot is a hawk.